mpsijm/chipcie-poc/content/resources.md

 ## Understanding the problem format
 The problems in a contest are formatted in a standard way: they have a story to provide the context, followed by a technical specification of the input and output.
-You don't have to check the input, the input is correct without extra spaces or newlines.
+You don't have to check whether the input is valid, the input will always exactly follow the specifications without extra spaces or newlines.
 Be sure to follow the output specification.
-Some contests allow for minor extra white spaces to be ignored, but not all contests allow this.
+Some contests allow for minor extra white spaces in the output to be ignored, but not all contests allow this.

-For problems with real-valued output, we generally only require that your output is correct up to a certain either relative or absolute error.
+Problems with real-valued output generally only require that your output is correct up to a certain either relative or absolute error.
 For example, if the problem statement requests a relative or absolute error of at most 10{{< sup "−6">}}, this means that:

 * If the correct answer is `0.005`, any answer between `0.004999` and `0.005001` will be accepted.